Complex, Lorentzian, and Euclidean simplicial quantum gravity: numerical methods and physical prospects: Quantum gravity

-Sorkin showed that in the convention where the convex angles $\theta$ are positive in the Euclidean plane, $\sum_{h\text{ timelike}} \delta_h \abs{V_h}$ reproduces $\int d^dx \sqrt{-g} R$ in the continuum limit \cite{Sorkin1974DevelopmentFields}.\footnote{In this statement $R$ is as defined from (\ref{eq:rt}).
-Note that Sorkin used an opposite sign convention for $R$ in the original paper \cite{Sorkin1974DevelopmentFields}.} In the convention of this work the convex angles are also positive in the Euclidean plane.
-Therefore the first term $ik\sum_{h\text{ timelike}} \delta_h \abs{V_h}$ reproduces the commonly used path integral exponent $E_{EH}=iS_{EH}=ik\int d^dx \sqrt{-g} R$ of (\ref{eq:qgl}).
+reproduces $ik\int d^dx \sqrt{-g} R$ in the continuum limit when $\tilde{\delta_h}$ is positive for a spacelike Lorentz boost deficit angle \cite{Sorkin1974DevelopmentFields}.\footnote{In this statement $R$ is as defined from (\ref{eq:rt}).
+Note that Sorkin used an opposite sign convention for $R$ in the original paper \cite{Sorkin1974DevelopmentFields}.} By \cref{prop:caba}, in the convention of the present work a spacelike Lorentz boost deficit angle $\delta_h$ is negative imaginary.
+Therefore (\ref{eq:eheld1}) also reproduces the commonly used path integral exponent $E_{EH}=iS_{EH}=ik\int d^dx \sqrt{-g} R$ of (\ref{eq:qgl}).